-In this blog, we’ll break down the key differences between Alpha and Beta testing, explore when each type of testing is necessary
+This blog breaks down the key differences between Alpha and Beta testing and clarifies when each testing phase is necessary to support a reliable and confident product release.

 Alpha testing is the phase of user acceptance testing which generally comes first, carried out by an internal team--usually the development or QA team.
 Alpha testing aims to find bugs, performance problems, and functional defects at an early stage before the software gets its first real users.